 Cannabis is a genus of plants that has 3 widely recognized species.
 Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis all belong to the same family, but they all have very different effects.
 This is because they each contain different concentrations of compounds.
 To understand Delta-9 THC, it is important to first understand some of the more widely discussed compounds that exist in cannabis.
 With this in mind, we are going to take a quick look at some of the most popular compounds found in cannabis.

-CBD is a compound that exists in all species of cannabis.
+Like Delta 8 and Delta 9, CBD is a compound that exists in all species of cannabis.
 Though commonly referred to by its abbreviation “CBD”, Cannabidiol is one of 113 known cannabinoids that exist in cannabis.
 While CBD can be found in every species of cannabis, it is typically extracted from cannabis Sativa (hemp).
 Hemp has very high concentrations of CBD, but very low concentrations of THC.
 This makes hemp the perfect option for brands that manufacture CBD products.